lobsterhands/create-next-app-basic/README.md

     : ".next/build",
 ```

 I discovered this fix(?) in [this GitHub issue](https://github.com/vercel/next.js/issues/61228).
 Now I can save and Fast Refresh as often as I want without needing to restart the dev server.
+However, this change breaks default build directory expectations on Vercel.

+**NOTE: If deploying on Vercel, you must override the Output Directory to be `.next/build`** (or whatever output directory you set in your `next.config` file).